CheapestAuto/app-public/android-privacy-policy.md

 # Privacy Policy

 **Effective date:** April 27, 2026
-**Last updated:** April 27, 2026
+**Last updated:** May 15, 2026

-This Privacy Policy explains how Save Money Car Insurance LLC, doing business as "Cheapest Auto Insurance" ("we", "us", or "our"), collects, uses, shares, and protects information when you use the **Cheapest Auto Insurance** mobile application (the "App"), including any embedded web content the App displays, and any related services we provide (collectively, the "Services").
+This Privacy Policy explains how Dorsey & Dorsey Inc, doing business as "Cheapest Auto Insurance" ("we", "us", or "our"), collects, uses, shares, and protects information when you use the **Cheapest Auto Insurance** mobile application (the "App"), including any embedded web content the App displays, and any related services we provide (collectively, the "Services").

 By installing or using the App, you agree to the practices described in this Privacy Policy.
 If you do not agree, please do not use the App.